-14.7 Output Compare Units
+Output Compare Units

 The 16-bit comparator continuously compares TCNT1 with the Output Compare Register (OCR1x).
 If TCNT equals OCR1x the comparator signals a match.
 A match will set the Output Compare Flag (OCF1x) at the next timer clock cycle.
 If enabled (OCIE1x = 1), the Output Compare Flag generates an Output Compare interrupt.
 The OCF1x Flag is automatically cleared when the interrupt is executed.
 Alternatively the OCF1x Flag can be cleared by software by writing a logical one to its I/O bit location.
 The Waveform Generator uses the match signal to generate an output according to operating mode set by the Waveform Generation mode (WGM13:0) bits and Compare Output mode (COM1x1:0) bits.
-The TOP and BOTTOM signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation (See Section "14.9" on page 124.)
+The TOP and BOTTOM signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation (See "Modes of Operation" on page 117.)